MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-save-a-calendar-to-disk.md

 - csharp
 ---

-# How to: Save a Calendar to Disk
+# Save a Calendar to Disk

 This example shows how to save an entire calendar to disk in the iCalendar (.ics) file format.